 - Max the rest of my 403B

-The great thing about this strategy is that we can scale it up or down depending on our savings.
-Our first priority is to receive the maximum contribution possible from her employer, and then we max out our lower expense ratio buckets, and then with the remaining funds, we put it back into our 403B’s.
+The great thing about this strategy is that I can scale it up or down depending on my savings.
+My first priority is to receive the maximum contribution possible from her employer, and then I max out my lower expense ratio buckets, and then with the remaining funds, I put it back into my 403B’s.

 Step Four: Execute the Plan